-Flipping a website is not unlike flipping real estate.
-You buy a piece of underperforming piece of digital property, improve its value, and resell it at a profit.
+Flipping a website is a lot like flipping real estate.
+You buy an underperforming piece of digital property, improve its value with smart fixes, and resell it for a profit.

-The business has low barriers to entry and requires minimal investment.
+The business has low barriers to entry and requires minimal upfront investment, especially compared with other online businesses.

 5 Steps to Start a Website Flipping Business